|ACCOUNT LOGIN||YOUR CART|

 See this News post for more information.

-By default FlexiSign changes the height of all fonts, using the uppercase X as it's guide.
+By default, older versions of FlexiSign change the height of all fonts, using the uppercase X as it's guide.
 Since the multi-part fonts such as LHF Quadrex fonts do not contain a full uppercase X within the prismatic pieces, the individual fonts will not align properly.

 Unable to scroll through font list in Illustrator CS4